lopuhin/ru-jungle/README.rst

     ├── train.txt
     └── valid.txt

-Note: the test and valid sets have approximaately equal amount of subtitles, news and literature, while the train parts has more literature.
+Note: the test and valid sets have approximately equal amount of subtitles, news and literature, while the train parts has more literature.

 Full statistics::